New geometric aspects of Moser-Trudinger inequalities on Riemannian manifolds: the non-compact case: Examples and an open problem

+If the answer is affirmative, we could state that the sharp Moser-Trudinger inequality $({\bf MT})_{\alpha_n,1}^0$ holds on an $n-$di\-men\-sional complete non-compact Riemannian manifold $(M,g)$ with non-negative Ricci curvature if and only if $(M,g)$ is isometric to the Euclidean space $\mathbb R^n$.
+Similar results can be found e.g. in do Carmo and Xia \cite{doCarmo-Xia}, Krist\'aly \cite{K-Potential}, Krist\'aly and Ohta \cite{Kri-Ohta}, Ledoux \cite{Ledoux-CAG} and references therein for various Sobolev-type inequalities; the arguments in these papers are based on the precise shape of extremal functions for the studied Sobolev-type inequalities in the Euclidean setting.
+Although Li and Ruf \cite{LR} proved that the supremum $S_n^{LR}$ in (\ref{Li-Ruf-eredmeny}) is achieved, no explicit extremal function is known.\\

-{\bf Acknowledgments.} The author thanks Professor Philippe G. Ciarlet for his invitation to the City University of Hong Kong where this work has been initiated and Professor Yunyan Yang for stimulating discussions on his papers \cite{Adimurthi-Yang, doO-Yang, Yang-JFA2012}.
+{\bf Acknowledgments.} The author thanks Professor Philippe G. Ciarlet for his invitation to the City University of Hong Kong where this work has been initiated, Professor Yunyan Yang for stimulating discussions on his papers \cite{Adimurthi-Yang, doO-Yang, Yang-JFA2012}, and the anonymous Referee for her/his valuable comments.